Phone First – Frequently Asked Questions

 What happens if I ring 999?

-Why is there a need to phone first?
+Why is there a need to Phone First?

 By phoning first, you will get directed to the right care service.
-This will help manage attendance at Emergency Departments and the Mid Ulster Minor Injuries Unit to help reduce the spread of COVID-19 by avoiding busy waiting areas.
+This will help manage attendance at emergency departments and the Mid Ulster minor injuries unit to help reduce the spread of COVID-19 by avoiding busy waiting areas.

 Who answers the phone, a clinician or call handler?

-When you call the ‘Phone First’ service, a call handler will take your details and a clinician will then call you back to assess your condition and decide the most appropriate urgent care service for your needs, or the needs of the person on whose behalf you are calling.
+When you call the Phone First service, a call handler will take your details and a clinician will then call you back to assess your condition and decide the most appropriate urgent care service for your needs, or the needs of the person on whose behalf you are calling.

 Will the person answering my call tell me which hospital / location to go to?

-When you call the ‘Phone First’ service for Antrim Area or Causeway Hospital EDs or the Mid Ulster Hospital Minor Injuries Unit, a clinician will assess your condition, or the condition of the person on whose behalf you have called.
+When you call the Phone First service a clinician will assess your condition, or the condition of the person on whose behalf you have called.

 What if I can’t get through on the phone or have been ringing and holding for a long time, how long will it take for my call to be answered?